October 21st, 2020

 Make sure you have the right tools to detect and report data breaches.

-If the breach affects the customer or subject negatively or has any consequences for people involved, make sure to notify them about the breach as soon as possible.
+If the breach affects the customer or subject negatively or has any consequences for the people involved, notify them about the breach as soon as possible.

 Prevent Things From Going Wrong